5argon/MacbookUbuntuTrackpad/README.md

-# Macbook Force Touch trackpad tuning for Ubuntu
+# Macbook Force Touch Trackpad tuning for Ubuntu

 ## What is it